Ravincroft's Retribution - 2. A Discovery

 ‘Theo!’
 His father shouted as he reached him.
 ‘Why have you stopped the plough?’

 Theo made a face and poked his tongue out at his father as he walked away.
 He took out the smooth stone and turned it about in his hands.
 He rubbed his chin and smirked.
 This could be worth something.
-I could make a lot of money if that glowy stuff has any value.
+I could make a lot of money if that glowing stuff has any value.

-‘You, Boy have opened a passage and shall aid me.
+‘I am no illusion.
+Can you not see me, Boy?
+You have opened a passage.
 I have been imprisoned in this void between worlds for aeons.
 I propose an exchange.’

 ‘What are you talking about?
 Who are you?
 Where am I?’